SchulzLab/SNEEP/README.md

 ## Info file (info.txt)

 The file info.txt holds the input parameters used for the SNEEP run.

-## Summary report (summaryReport.pdf)

-The file summaryReport.pdf presents our summary analysis and is only generated if the background sampling was performed.
-All information shown in the file are taken from result.txt, info.txt and TF_count.txt file.
-The TF_count.txt file contains for each TF how often this TF was significantly affected by a SNP for the input data and each random sampled round.
-All the tables and figures illustrated in the summary report are explained in the file itself.

 ## Result of the random background sampling